mouseless/json-concepts/specs/06-literals/03-multi-literals.md

 # Multi Literals

-Any number of literals can be defined at the same level;
+Any number of literals can be defined at the same level.
+Below concepts definition has `services` and `models` literals at the root;

 `CONCEPTS: service.concepts.json`